bvenreply/stm32ai-modelzoo/common/docker/train/README.md

 ### Output

-After the completion of the script
+After completing the training, we expect the folder `outputs` to be created in `<script-root>`.
+This folder is archived at `/tmp/outputs/outputs.zip`.

 ## Build